AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Assignments/Assignment 2.typ

 == Solution
 Let $a$ be a vector of elements in $mM$ and $tilde(a)$ is the image of that vector of elements under $iota$, then let $phi(overline(x))$ be a formula, we have that ${ i in I : mM_i sat (tilde(a))_i }$ is either equal to $I$ or the empty set.
-Then we have by Loś's Theorem we have that
+Then we have by Łoś's Theorem we have that
 $
   mM sat a <=> { i in I : mM_i sat (tilde(a))_i } = I <=> { i in I : mM_i sat (tilde(a))_i } in cal(U)
   <=> mM^* sat tilde(a).